marronjo/int-app/README.md

 ## Folders
 * `/counting` basic html project that counts down from 25 and displays to the screen
-* `/weather` client server project that fetches data from the openweatherapi and makes it available to vue js frontend to be disaplyed
+* `/weather` client server project that fetches data from the openweatherapi and makes it available to vue js frontend to be displayed
+* `/aws` client/server hosted on aws ec2.
+Server fetches objects from an s3 bucket, creates a table in dynamodb and adds the data into the table.
+Frontend connects to server and has the options `create` `query` and `delete` using simple buttons in vue js